 - Suggestions for generalization of skills and accommodations in other settings

-- First friendship, play dates, and birthday parties
+- Experience friendships, play dates, and birthday parties

 - Help with homework and/or academics to help develop self-confidence and a love for learning